Call Recording is available on all of our services.

 To be certain, please take qualified legal advice or check the links at the bottom of this page.
 You must check that your particular application complies with the law.
 Flextel is not responsible for misuse of this service.

 Note that although this email is sent to your email servers, which can be based in any country e.g. the USA.
-This is sent as a normal(.wav) audio file, attached to your email.
-So the actual recording is done only within the UK.
+The actual recording is done only within the UK.
+This is sent as a normal(.wav) audio file, attached to your email, which uses secure protocols.
+If you need a higher level of security see the Privacy section below.

 Once the email has been dispatched successfully, it is then erased from our systems, to protect your privacy.